sf-mud-turtles-2015/intro-to-rspec/readme.md

    - And so much more!
 Read about it in the resource linked below.
 - `context`: A powerful construct to keep your spec organized when your code does different things based on different states or conditions

+### Food for discussion/thought
+- Is what we just did TDD or BDD?
+Why?
+- How can we make this calendar example more BDD?

 ### Resources
 - [require and require relative ruby docs](http://ruby-doc.org/core-2.1.2/Kernel.html)